pyTooling/sphinx-reports/doc/CodeCov/index.rst

 Example Document
 ****************

-The following ``coverage/index`` document is an example on how this documentation uses the :rst:dir:`code-coverage` directive.
+The following ``coverage/index`` document is an example on how this documentation uses the :rst:dir:`report:code-coverage` directive.
 The first file consists of three parts: At first, a headline; at second second a short introduction paragraph and at third, the report generating directive.
 The second file shows how to integrate that document into the navigation bar.